Sea94/rectangles-exercise/README.md

 `pip install pygame`

 ## Running the app
 You can run the application directly by executing the `rectangles` exec file.
+It might take up to 20 sec for the app to load.

 Otherwise, navigate to the folder with the `rectangles.py` script and run the command: `python rectangles.py`